mlabonne/llm-course/README.md

 - [Pinecone - LangChain AI Handbook](https://www.pinecone.io/learn/langchain-intro/): Excellent free book on how to master the LangChain library.
 - [A Primer to using LlamaIndex](https://gpt-index.readthedocs.io/en/latest/guides/primer.html): Official guides to learn more about LlamaIndex.

 *Disclaimer: I am not affiliated with any sources listed here.
-This roadmap was inspired by the excellent [DevOps Roadmap](https://github.com/milanm/DevOps-Roadmap) from @milanm.*
+This roadmap was inspired by the excellent [DevOps Roadmap](https://github.com/milanm/DevOps-Roadmap) from Milan Milanović and Romano Roth.*